 Stewardship.
 It's not about money.
 Well, . . it partially is.
 So, we should say that stewardship is not just about giving money.

 After long-time Southern Nazarene University professor Fred Floyd retired in 1970, he started going to the SNU campus to pick up wind-blown trash using a broom handle that had a nail sticking out of one end.
-That broom handle, said Dr. Floyd, was his "ecology stick."
+That broom handle, said Dr. Floyd, what he called his "ecology stick."
 That retired professor felt a personal responsibility to care for that campus' 39 acres.
-Picking up trash was for him an act of stewardship.
+Picking up wind-blown trash was, for him, an act of stewardship.

-The idea that God's plan was that we humans are as administrators or custodians rather than outright owners appears first in Genesis 2.
-That chapter make it quite clear that human beings are to "take care of" the earth.
-Indeed, Eugene Patterson's The Message renders the Psalm 8 reminder of the Genesis 2 exhortation this way:
+The idea that God's plan was that we humans are administrators or custodians rather than outright owners appears first in Genesis 2.
+That chapter makes it quite clear that human beings are to "take care of" the earth.
+Indeed, Eugene Peterson's The Message renders the Psalm 8 reminder of the Genesis 2 exhortation this way: